OmarAttallah/Pig_game/Readme.txt

 The first player to reach 100 points on GLOBAL wins the game.
 [ ]‼️ Your Code will be structured 📁
  Doing TDD is not mandatory.⚠️

- The game must be available on a github-pages 🚀 the resources will be available in the images folder resources : do LATO css-framework
+ the resources will be available in the project folder resources : do LATO css-framework